tedsilb/PythonProjects/README.md

 # Python Projects
-Various python projects I work on from time to time.
+Various Python projects I work on from time to time.